MisterRobotoArigato/eCommerce/README.md

 * UnitPrice: how much that product costs

 _Order_ Orders will have:
-* an ID: to identify each order
+* an ID: identifies each order
-* UserID: to tied each customer to an order
+* UserID: connect each customer to an order
 * Shipping: the address of each customer
 * List of OrderItems: ties this order to the item in the order, which is defined in OrderItems
-* Address ID: ID tied to an order
+* Address ID: ID that connects an address to an order
 * Address: The address associated with the Address ID
 * DiscountName: name of the discount because we have 2 tiers
 * DiscountPercent: percentage of the discount because we have 2 tiers